 Weston Woods & Waters consists of about 300 mostly wooded acres, encompassing a total of about 2.5 miles of Kennebec River frontage.
-One of the principal trailheads (with a parking lot) is at the well-established public Nathan Street Boat Landing, by a riverside trail that actually begins 0.25 miles downstream at the old railroad trestle.
-From the boat launch, the Weston Woods & Waters trail runs north along the river on a mostly packed earth surface through woods and fallow fields (which provide habitat for pollinators) for 1.5 miles until it crosses Weston Avenue, a public way, and continues into Weston Woods.
-Throughout most of this stretch the trail is only a few meters from the water, affording peaceful views across the river.
+One of the principal trailheads (with a parking lot) is at the well-established Nathan Street Boat Launch.
+From here, hikers can access the Main Street Connector and travel 0.25 miles to Main Street.
+Or, access the River Trail which runs north for 1.5 miles to the Weston Avenue trailhead.
+Throughout most of this stretch the trail is wide and flat, only a few meters from the water, affording peaceful views across the river.

-The riverside trail as well as those in the woods have been cleared and widened for use by the local cross country running teams and all visitors.
-Semi-official 5K and 10K running courses are being established.
-In the winter, the trail along the river, as well a half mile portion of the trail in the wooded area, is groomed for snowshoeing and skiing.
+In the winter, the trail along the river, as well a half mile portion of the trail in the wooded area, is groomed (but not tracked) for snowshoeing and skiing.
 Apart from the groomer, no motorized vehicles are permitted on any of these trails.
 There is some parking along Weston Avenue, where the trail crosses the road, but it is limited.

 For more information, please contact: